#PepperGate2023: the pepper scandal rocking the gardening community

 This is not exhaustive: I see posts in Facebook gardening communities popping up daily, with little consistency between the brand and exact variety.
 It’s clearly a pervasive issue.

-It is also worth noting that the reports of pepper mixups have originated from both seeds gardeners started themselves and nursery seedlings purchased pre-started.
+It is also worth noting that the reports of pepper mixups have originated both from seeds gardeners started themselves and nursery seedlings purchased pre-started.
 This phenomenon spans different stages of the gardening process, encompassing both home-grown plants and commercially sourced seedlings.

 What companies sent out the wrong pepper seeds?